mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 One of the pitfalls is to say that craving or desire is the reason why we suffer.
 It's not uncommon for some to fixate on a particular reason why they are suffering, because it is an obvious reason to them.
 We see this in political culture sometimes, when a particular group expresses the importance of a particular issue over all others, even though the issue does not have a large relevance to their own lives.
 When this happens the actual needs of the group are diminished by that centralized issue.

+To recap, there are four noble truths:
+**Four Noble Truths:**
+	- the existcnce of suffering
+	- the making of suffering
+	- the possibility of restoring well being
+	- and the Noble Eightfold Path that leads to well being

-In meditation focusing on the incorrect root cause prevents realizing the second Noble truth – realizing where suffering is truly coming from.
+In meditation focusing on the incorrect root cause of our suffering prevents realizing the second Noble truth – realizing where suffering is truly coming from.
 With time and practice it is possible to know very quickly why a negative feeling is felt.
-This
+This is why it is so important not to jump to an emotional conclusion without thinking it through.
+If
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTQxODYyNDUsLTE4MTAxMTM5MTIsMTc3Mz
-gwMzQwNl19
+eyJoaXN0b3J5IjpbLTQ1NjE1OTgwNSwtMTgxMDExMzkxMiwxNz
+czODAzNDA2XX0=
 -->